 But your second drive was on the list of things excluded from your backup.
 Click on the drive and click minus.
 And now it’s included in the backup.

 Now Time Machine will back up everything.
-Your Macs internal drives and the second external drive.
+Your Mac’s internal drives and your second drive.

 If you ONLY want the files of your external drive backed up by Time Machine.
 Then you’ll need to exclude the contents of your Mac.

 On the options screen as well as clicking minus to take your external drive off the list.

 You also click plus to include your Mac’s internal files on the excluded list.

 By starting at the top level / folder.

 Then you’ll be doing an external drive to drive backup using Time Machine.

 When you’ve finished your changes click ‘Save’.